-Cross-site scripting (or XSS) is a security vulnerability typically found in websites.
+Cross-site scripting (or XSS) is a security vulnerability sometimes found in websites.
 In a site that is not well protected, malicious users can enter script into web pages that are viewed by other users (for example, in a comment or in the body of a page).
 A cross-site scripting vulnerability may be used by attackers to login as another user.
 It’s important to configure the text formats of your website to prevent such abuse.

-Rich text (CKEditor-enabled)
+- 1.Rich text (CKEditor-enabled)

 As a site builder, you can always add your own text formats and configure the roles allowed to use them.